DECODE: Domain-aware Continual Domain Expansion for Motion Prediction: DECODE for motion prediction

 \subsection{Deep Bayesian Uncertainty Estimation}

 Continual domain expansion is triggered when incoming domain datasets lack a specialized model capable of delivering satisfactory performance during training.
 A similar challenge can arise during inference if none of the currently expanded specialized models perform effectively.
+For the task of motion prediction, this situation is particularly common.
 Thanks to the domain awareness provided by the normalizing flow, we can effectively detect such situations when all flow models output low likelihoods, indicating an out-of-distribution scenario.
-To address this, the final component of our proposed DECODE framework introduces a performance lower bound, utilizing the generalized model to ensure coverage in these scenarios.
+Since multi-modal motion prediction models must produce a set of future trajectories that jointly capture diverse motion intentions and sufficiently cover likely behaviors, selection mechanisms must consider both spatial diversity and the associated uncertainty of each trajectory.
+To this end, we propose to incorporate the uncertainty of the trajectories from the specialized models into the selection process, allowing us to identify underperforming predictions and fall back on generalist outputs when needed.
+The final component of our proposed DECODE framework introduces a performance lower bound, utilizing the generalized model to ensure coverage in these scenarios.

-To enhance our framework, we integrate deep Bayesian uncertainty estimation, specifically employing the concept of natural posterior networks by \cite{charpentier2022natural}.
-We start by adapting the learning objective for motion prediction.
-Assume that the future motion $y$ is modeled as a variable distributed according to an exponential family distribution:
+To do so, we incorporate deep Bayesian uncertainty estimation based on Natural Posterior Networks \cite{charpentier2022natural}.
+We begin by modeling the future motion $y$ using an exponential family distribution:

 where $\eta$ denotes the natural parameter, $b(y)$ the base measure, $T(y)$ the sufficient statistic, and $A(\eta)$ the log-partition function.
 Given a domain dataset $D$, the posterior distribution is then updated using the Bayesian rule: